CobySoss/ScaWL/README.md

 2) Navigate to either the 2WL or 3WL directory, whichever version of ScaWL you want to use.

-3) Navigate to the file run_tests.sh.
+3) Navigate to the file run_test.sh.
 Remove the line with the LD_PRELOAD environment variable entirely.

 4) Build the ScaWL executable without the command to link to Jemalloc: